-Psychology and AP Psychology (11th/12th) May satisfy "1" of the "4" Social Studies graduation credit requirement.
-Please Note:
+Please Note: \ Psychology and AP Psychology (12th) May satisfy "1" of the "4" Social Studies graduation credit requirement. (prior to Senior vear, this course will count as an elective)

-Geography and Economics for Finance/Travel and Tourism (Seniors) Is also available as a Social Studies elective and does satisfy a graduation requirement.
+\Geography and Economics for Finance/Travel and Tourism (Seniors) Is also available as a Social Studies elective and does satisfy a graduation requirement.

-Contemporary Domestic Issues is available as a Social Studies elective and does not satisfy a graduation requirement.
+\Contemporary Domestic Issues Is available as a Social Studies elective but does not satisfy a graduation requirement